openzipkin/brave-example/webmvc25/README.md

 in web.xml.
 This setups the app and tracing of it.

 *   brave.webmvc.Frontend and Backend : Rest controllers with no tracing configuration
-*   brave.webmvc.TracingFactoryBean : This helps configure tracing, notably Log4J 1.2 integration
+*   brave.spring.beans.TracingFactoryBean : This helps configure tracing, notably Log4J 1.2 integration